Close Menu

 “Occam’s razor is about finding the simplest solution that works,” Johnjoe McFadden (opens in new tab), a professor at the University of Surrey in the U.K. and author of the book “Life Is Simple: How Occam’s Razor Set Science Free and Shapes the Universe (opens in new tab)” (Basic Books, 2021), told Live Science in an email.
 “It never fails so long as you remember the necessity clause.”

 Ockham was not the first (opens in new tab) to promote simplicity.
 Aristotle held that “the more limited, if adequate, is always preferable,” and Ptolemy considered it best “to explain phenomena by the simplest hypothesis possible.”
 Some three centuries after the genesis of Occam’s razor, Isaac Newton would declare that “we are to admit no more causes of natural things than such as are both true and sufficient to explain their appearances.”
-About 200 years after that, Albert Einstein would agree that “everything should be made as simple as possible, but not simpler” (which is, in fact, a simplification of his original quote (opens in new tab)).
+About 200 years after that, Albert Einstein would agree that “everything should be made as simple as possible, but not simpler” (which is, in fact, a simplification of his (opens in new tab)).

 Related: Are humans inherently violent?